forecastorm/springboot-android-chat-client/README.md

 Good starting template for anyone that is interested in building their own chat app.
 Fast, compact, highly-customizable.

 ## How to use?

+Server is already running on AWS, just download and use.
+See complete springboot backend code [here](https://github.com/Fnil/springboot-android-chat-server).

+Change [Internet Address](https://github.com/Fnil/springboot-android-chat-client/blob/master/app/src/main/java/com/nil/client/config/InternetAddress.java) to your own internet address if you want to build your own.